 reject all the links that are requested for (re)setup.

+For the (Re)Association Request frame sent by a non-AP MLD to an AP MLD:

+the A2 field shall be the same as the A2 field of the latest Authentication frame(s) sent from the non-AP MLD to the AP MLD that leads to a successful authentication to set the state to State 2. (see 11.3.2)

+the A1 field shall be the same as the A1 field of the latest Authentication frame(s) sent from the non-AP MLD to the AP MLD that leads to a successful authentication to set the state to State 2. (see 11.3.2) (#19057)

+NOTE - Since the A2 fields are the same, the STA that transmits the (Re)Association Request frame is the same as the STA that transmits the latest Authentication frame(s) that leads to a successful authentication to set the state to State 2.
+See 9.2.4.3.8 (TA field). (#19057)

 The (Re)Association Response frame shall be transmitted by the AP MLD through the affiliated AP that receives the (Re)Association Request frame.

-A link that is requested by the non-AP MLD for (re)setup in the (Re)Association Request frame and is accepted by the AP MLD in the (Re)Association Response frame is a setup link between the AP MLD and the associated non-AP MLD.
+A link that is requested by the non-AP MLD for (re)setup in the (Re)Association Request frame and is accepted by the AP MLD in the (Re)Association Response frame and is not removed (see 35.3.6.3 (Removing affiliated APs)) or deleted (see 35.3.6.4 (ML reconfiguration to the ML setup)) at a later time(#19056) is a setup link between the AP MLD and the associated non-AP MLD.

 NOTE 3—The corresponding AP of the setup link might be removed after the (Re)Association Request/Response frame exchange as defined in 35.3.6 (ML reconfiguration).